karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ## Exercise 4

+The directory structure for Jenkins Shared Libraries is a recommended convention, but it's not strictly mandatory.
+However, following the recommended structure helps maintain consistency, readability, and organization across different projects.
+The structure remains the same regardless of the programming language or project type (e.g., Node.js, Java, Python).

 - [ ] Task 1: Create a new branch for the Jenkins Shared Library
   - Open your application repository on GitHub.
   - Create a new branch named "jenkins-shared-library" (or any other suitable name) from the main branch.